There are many questions that come up when designing a playground, the most common is what type of safety softfall surfaces are available?

 How does it affect the person using the playground?

 To select a suitable soft fall surface solution, you must look at its purpose and whether it suits the needs of the child and the area it is applied to.

 Softfall safety surfaces provide an impact-absorbing layer to help reduce the severity of an injury.

-Soft-fall safety surfacing provides an impact absorbing layer to help reduce the severity of injury.
-The most common soft-fall surface we find in playgrounds today is sand.
-Sand is versatile and a sandpit can be utilised as play material as well as protecting children from injury if they fall.
-Sand is usually the most economical option for a soft-fall material but is also good for use in high temperature areas where the sun would wear out other substances.
+The most common soft fall surface we find in playgrounds today is sand.
+The versatility of this product can be utilised as a play material such as a sandpit and protecting children from injury if they fall.
+Sand is usually the most economical option for a soft fall material but is also good for use in high-temperature areas where the sun would wear out other substances.

-Rubber flooring is another soft-fall surface that comes in multiple colours and can be very eye-catching.
-The cost for rubber flooring can be quite expensive as you need to vary the thickness of the rubber depending on the fall height.
-For example a fall height of 1.2m requires a soft-fall thickness of 40mm.
-Combined with rubber pads synthetic grass is also a suitable soft-fall surface.
-All soft-fall safety surfacing must adhere to Australian Standards 4685-2014.
+Rubber soft fall is becoming very popular as it comes in multiple colours and can be very eye-catching.
+Along with its non-slip and hard-wearing qualities, it may cost a little more to install as you need to vary the thickness of the rubber depending on the fall height.
+For example, a fall height of 1.2m requires a soft fall thickness of 40mm.
+However, as it is hard-wearing and very durable it will last the life of your playground.

 All soft fall safety surfacing and our playgrounds have been designed, manufactured and installed to Australian Safety Standards.

 If you’d like to find out more about our soft fall surfacing solutions for your playground contact us today.